Snape3058/panda/README.md

 ### Selection of Key to Sort the Worklist

 We select the key to sort the worklist with Pearson Correlation Coefficient.
-The detailed data of calculating the data is presented in the Google Spreadsheet below (it may take a while to load the data).
+The detailed data of calculating the data is presented in the Google Spreadsheet below.

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSf--XAfkfdPwY3p5K6QCjv-_yKoKUaV4tQcu9AiBvuOebHcZ8vuVsrGLuWseS4xQWZy3krDmX3PTlz/pubhtml?widget=true&amp;headers=false" width="800" height="600"></iframe>

+It may take a while to load the data.
+Please go to the [homepage][link-homepage] of *Panda* if the preview is not available.

 ## Acknowledgments